triuk/Valheim-Mod-Manager/README.md

 ## Changelog to the [original Valheim Mod Manager](https://github.com/cdp1337/Valheim-Mod-Manager)

-- ready to use `config.yml`, no changes needed for LGSM.
+- ready to use `config.yml`, no changes needed for LGSM, unless you make multiple-instances server.

 - added configs export function to have mod configs in sync with the client (not always the server config prevails).